 What's Been Hiding in Plain Sight!
-Precision Form TrainingTM (PFT) for Power Development Improving Joint Performance and Speed by Dr. Veera Asher, DMA (Voice), CSCS, USAW1, National Faculty of the U.S. Sports Academy
+Precision Form TrainingTM (PFT) for Power Development and for an Explosive Sprint Across the Finish Line!

+Dr. Veera Asher, DMA (Voice), CSCS, USAW1, National Faculty of the U.S. Sports Academy

 Dr. Veera Kharé Asher, is the inventor of Precision Form TrainingTM (PFT), a new discovery in human performance for power development.
 With her unique background and expertise in strength and conditioning, as well as elite opera singing, she alternates between roles as a performance coach for both athletes and artists, a scientific researcher, phygital entrepreneur, and a Loyola Marymount University voice instructor.